 The cost of a school meal is £2.30 a day or £11.50 a week.
 All payments should be made in advance and parents/carers should continue to be at least two weeks ahead with their payments.
 Changes between school lunches and packed lunches can be made at the beginning of each half term.
 The school is operating a cashless system and all parents should use their ‘Parent Pay’ accounts to make payments online.
 If you require additional copies of your initial sign up information, please speak with a member of the office team who will be happy to assist you.
 If you have any queries regarding the payment of dinner money, you can speak to a member of staff in the main office.

-To view the school lunch menu for the Spring term, please click here.
+To view the school lunch menu for this term, please click on the links below:

 Free School Meals